BartlettJE/statsresdesign/docs/10-BayesEst.md

 ```

 ::: {.info data-latex=""}
-Part of their tutorial discusses a bigger multilevel model considering different scenarios, but for this demonstration, we're just averaging over the scenarios to get the mean motivation.
+Part of their tutorial discusses a bigger multi-level model considering different scenarios, but for this demonstration, we're just averaging over the scenarios to get the mean motivation.
+We also convert intervention and time to factors so they work nicely in plotting options later.
 :::

 #### Define a descriptive model

 I recommend reading the article as they explain this process in more detail.
-We essentially have an outcome of autonomous motivation (<code><span class='st'>"value"</span></code>) and we want to look at the interaction between <code><span class='st'>"intervention"</span></code> and <code><span class='st'>"time"</span></code>.
+We essentially have an outcome of autonomous motivation (<code><span><span class='st'>"value"</span></span></code>) and we want to look at the interaction between <code><span><span class='st'>"intervention"</span></span></code> and <code><span><span class='st'>"time"</span></span></code>.
 They define a fixed intercept in the model with the `1 +` part.
 Its also technically a multi-level model as they define a random intercept for each participant (`(1 | ID)`) to ensure we recognise time is within-subjects.

 ::: {.info data-latex=""}
 By default, R includes a fixed intercept (the `1 +` part) in the model, so you would get the same results without adding it to the model.
 However, people often include it so it is explicit in the model formula.